UW-Libraries/druw/README.md

 Go to http://localhost:3000/users/sign_up and create a new user (you will be making this user an admin in the next step).

 ## Create admin user
-Follow the instructions on the main hydra sufia github page under admin users.  https://github.com/projecthydra/sufia/wiki/Making-Admin-Users-in-Sufia
+Follow the instructions on the main hydra sufia github page under admin users.  https://github.com/projecthydra/sufia/wiki/Making-Admin-Users-in-Sufia#user-content-add-an-initial-admin-user-via-command-line

  - First create a user from your browser at localhost:3000
  - Open another terminal and vagrant ssh in: `vagrant ssh `
  - Go to your application_home: `cd [yourapplicationhome]`
  - Start a rails console: `RAILS_ENV=development bundle exec rails c`
- - Search or scroll down to "Adding an admin user" in that github page mentioned above.
+ - Search or scroll down to "Add an initial admin user via command-line" in that github page mentioned above.
  - Follow those directions.